aMarCruz/react-native-text-size/README.md

 - The number of lines.
 - The width of the last line, if required, useful to save space with "See more..." style labels or time stamps.

-Both, width and height, are practically the same as those received in the `onLayout` event of a `<Text>` component with the same properties.
+Both, width and height, are practically the same as those received from the `onLayout` event of a `<Text>` component with the same properties.

 In addition, the library includes functions to obtain information about the fonts visible to the App.